How Prepared Are You for Your Next Breakdown?

 Even though vehicle ownership comes with great responsibility and costly expense, there are a large number of positives that outweigh the negatives.
 But, for anyone who has owned and operated a vehicle for long enough, you may know the hassles that come along with owning one.
 Two of the largest hassles come in the forms of components failing, and abandonment when your vehicle breaks down on the side of the road.
-While you may not be able to predict when your vehicle will breakdown next, you can be fully prepared to take care of the issue when it does occur.
+While you may not be able to predict when your vehicle will experience a mechanical breakdown, you can be fully prepared to take care of the issue when it does occur.

 Do you think you’re prepared in the event your car breaks down?
 Find out by testing your skills, and finding out just how well you’d fare in the event of a mechanical breakdown!

-Dealing With a Breakdown While Driving
+Your Car Has a Breakdown While You Are Driving

 If you feel your vehicle acting out of the ordinary while you are driving, you may be in danger of breaking down!
 Luckily, there are a few tell-tale signs your vehicle is not operating as it should, allowing you to react properly to avoid additional damage.

 When your vehicle is in the beginning stages of breaking down while driving, you may start to feel your engine power reducing, your vehicle shaking a lot harder than normal, and unnatural smells emanating throughout the cabin.
 Another tell-tale sign regularly ignored, your engine light may begin illuminating on the dashboard indicating an internal issue.

 If any of these events occur, you will want to lift your foot off of the pedal gently, allowing the car to continue rolling and come to a stop on its own.
 While your vehicle is in the process of rolling to a stop, you should put your vehicle’s hazard lights on and proceed to move to the side of the road or enter an empty parking lot to wait for a tow truck if needed.